Shonueld/Lego_DB/performance_writeup.md

 Final rows of data in each table:
     -
+    - Total rows: 1,000,000

 Justification:
-    Our service would scale this way because
+    Our service would scale this way because it models a typical online catalog.
+We expect a lot of traffic from users, since each user can

 # Performance results of hitting endpoints
     - add_users:  ms